 You should not change this calibration unless you suspect an issue with the depth measurement range.

-In that case, please contact the technical support at Marine Magnetics.
+In that case, please contact the technical support at Marine Magnetics before proceeding with calibration.

-3.10 Configure the Time Sync Device and Confirm Settings
+3.10 Step 4: Configure the Time Sync Device and Confirm Settings